attie/led_matrix_tinyfpga_a2/doc/led_matrix_overview.md

 The specific eBay listing for my module is [here](https://www.ebay.co.uk/itm/x/272157054443).
 It _**looks**_ almost identical to the Adafruit 64 &times; 32 matrix with 4mm pitch, [here](https://www.adafruit.com/product/2278).

-Due to the differenc modules available, and their slight changes (e.g: "_Up_" vs. "_Down_" arrows), I'll stick to talking about the module I have, rather than putting a caveat on everything.
+Due to the different modules available, and their slight changes (e.g: "_Up_" vs. "_Down_" arrows), I'll stick to talking about the module I have, rather than putting a caveat on everything.
+Remember to do the sanity checks before trying to drive a new module.

 ## Pinout

-The matrix orientation is described by "_Up_" and "_Right_" arrows.
+When viewed from behind, the matrix orientation is described by "_Up_" and "_Right_" arrows.
 There are two 16-pin connectors - data input on the left, and output on the right.

 The pinout is as follows:

 ![pinout](./rgb_led_matrix_pinout.svg)

-From what I've seen, some modules swap `Row[3]` for another `Ground`, and others drop the second set of RGB signals...
+From what I've seen, some modules swap `Row[3]` for another `Ground`, others swap pin 8 to a `Row[4]`, and yet others drop the second set of RGB signals...
+It's an evolving "_standard_" interface...

 This pinout was described by adafruit's [32x16 and 32x32 RGB LED Matrix](https://cdn-learn.adafruit.com/downloads/pdf/32x16-32x32-rgb-led-matrix.pdf) document, but I carefully confirmed it on my module.
 Sadly this document doesn't outline _anything_ about how the modules work, or what signals need to do to drive them.